techintel/ReactCMS/README.md

 ## Supporting ReactCMS

 ReactCMS can be modified and now be used to create your awesome and fast single-page application.
-Consider supporting ReactCMS with a notice about your suggestion if you want to see some improvement.
+Consider supporting ReactCMS with a notice about your suggestion and the feature that you want to implement if you want to see some improvement.
 Here are the ways to show some support:

 |   |   |
 |:-:|:-:|